 Heat an oven to 180C.

-Then, in a smaller bowl, whisk together the milk (or yoghurt), the egg and the remaining olive oil.
+In a smaller bowl, whisk together the milk (or yoghurt), the eggs and the remaining 3 tbsp of olive oil.

-Take a large pie dish and arrange the filo sheets over it, allowing each sheet to overhang the dish.
-Tumble in the spinach and cheese mixture and cover with the egg mixture.
+Take a large pie dish and arrange the filo sheets over it brushing each layer with olive oil, allowing each sheet to overhang the dish.
+Tumble in the spinach and cheese mixture and carefully cover with the egg mixture.
+Sprinkle Aleppo pepper across the top (if using).
 Gently fold over the overhanging filo sheets to cover the pie.

-Brush with olive oil or melted butter and scatter with nigella seeds.
+Brush with olive oil and scatter with nigella seeds.